agentsystems/agent-template/README.md

 > This is the **reference agent template** for AgentSystems.
 See the [main repository](https://github.com/agentsystems/agentsystems) for platform overview and documentation.

-A minimal, batteries-included starter for building containerised AI agents that plug into the [Agent Systems](https://github.com/agentsystems) platform.
+A minimal starter for building containerized AI agents that plug into the [Agent Systems](https://github.com/agentsystems) platform.

-*   Built on FastAPI + LangChain
+*   Built on FastAPI + LangChain + LangGraph
-*   Comes with a Dockerfile and a `build_and_release.sh` wrapper
+*   Uses OCI standard labels for container metadata
 *   No version tags or Docker image are published here – **this repo is a template**, not a distributable agent